markdewing/small_molecules/helium/qmcpack/README.md

 ### Wavefunction Forms
 #### B-Splines
 The file `he_bspline_jastrow.xml` uses a B-spline form for the electron-electron Jastrow factor.
 The file is set to do a run to optimize the B-spline coefficients.

+#### Orbitals from GAMESS
+First, run GAMESS and save the output file (redirect the output to a file, `rungms he.inp > he.out`)

+Use `convert4qmc` in the QMCPACK binary directory to read that output file and convert the orbitals to a form that QMCPACK can read.
+Run `convert4qmc -gamessAscii he.out`.
+This will produce two output files, `sample.Gaussian-G2.ptcl.xml`, which sets up the ionic and electronic coordinates.
+For now this can be ignored.
+The second output file, `sample.Gaussian-G2.xml` contains the wavefunction.
+In addition to the orbitals, this wavefunction contains some default Jastrow factors.

+The file `he_from_gamess.xml` contains the `<wavefunction>` portion of the orbitals (from `sample.Gaussian-G2.xml`) put into the original He input file.
+Also, since the He atom has only 2 electrons, the same spin e-e Jastrow was removed.

+Using the wavefunction with no Jastrow factor in QMC should reproduce the Hartree-Fock energy from GAMESS.
+(Note that the Jastrow factor pieces need to be commented out.
+Because of default cusp conditions, simply setting all the coefficients to zero is not quite the same.)
+The HF energy ('TOTAL ENERGY' in he.out) is -2.86162.
+From QMCPACK, I get -2.8642 +/- 0.0015.
+The error bars given are one-sigma, so this is still probably okay.
+Do more runs, and run longer to check (increase `<nblocks>` in the VMC section).

+The `he_from_gamess.xml` input file does a VMC run by default.
+The optimization input code is commented out.
+Uncomment it and run to optimize the parameters.
+The number of samples (`<parameter name="samples">`) may need to be increased for better optimization convergence.